 The second thing that is very helpful in the bathroom is making use

 Many falls occur in the shower.
 Especially when getting in and out of the bathtub.
 I highly recommend using some type of bathroom grab bars to keep your balance.

 Aging eyes have less light getting to the retinas, making it harder to obstacles, contrasting edges, and tripping hazards.

 Steps You Can Take To Reducing Falls

 Whether you want to reduce the odds of falls in your own home or just help out someone you love improve their own chances, there are several steps that you can take.
-I’m assembled these from helping my own parents years ago to now preparing myself for retirement.
+I have assembled these from helping my own parents years ago to now preparing myself for retirement.

 Be Honest About Staying Safe